natcap/invest.users-guide/source/en/urban_mental_health.rst

 Model Outputs
 =============

-.. note:: If the model option 'NDVI' is used, outputs will be aligned to the Baseline NDVI raster grid and the target pixel size will be derived from that raster.
-If LULC is used as the model option, the Baseline LULC raster will serve as the alignment raster and will define the target pixel size.
-The AOI provides the target projection and extent.
+.. note:: If the 'NDVI' model option is used, outputs will be aligned to the Baseline NDVI raster grid, and the target pixel size will be derived from that raster.
+If the 'LULC' model option is used, the Baseline LULC raster will serve as the alignment raster and will define the target pixel size.
+In both cases, the AOI provides the target projection and extent.

 Output Folder
 -------------